kintone-labs/kintone-cli/README.md

     [--app-id <App ID (for Customization) >]
 ```

-The --scope flag is for setting the scope of customization; therefore, setting the value of --scope when creating a plugin template will have no effect to the app.
+The --scope flag is for setting the scope of customization; therefore, setting the value of --scope when creating a plugin template will have no effect on the app.

 If the flag --quick is present, CLI will set default values for the following options:
 ```